siddharth25pandey/discussion_forum_website/README.md

 * **Registration** (Can be created through HTML forms) data have to be added through PHP and MySql DataBase Management System.
 OR We can redirect all the information to a particular host Email Id.

 * **Authentication System**- It enables the to recognise the authentic user after the successful Login.
-(It can be implemented through Django or Angular JS) as Backend Work.
+(It can be implemented through NodeJS or Angular JS) as Backend Work.

 * **User Profile and Avatar** - It can be easily implemented through HTML,CSS And have to connect with the server host.

-* **Email Notifications**- When any message comes in discussion panel it will give a email  notification about the same. (can be implemented through React or Django).
+* **Email Notifications**- When any message comes in discussion panel it will give a email  notification about the same. (can be implemented through React or Node JS).

 * **Messaging system** - Enables user to text messages in form of text/picture/video(first we only implement on text messages then after it, we will proceed).